oliviaisarobot/coding-cheatsheets/UNIX/cron.md

 # Cron

 Cron lets you execute commands at a specified time, on Unix-like operating systems.
 Cron is a daemon, it has to be started once, and will lay dormant until it is required.
+It is also used to execute schedules commands on linux servers.

 `sudo crontab -e`